 The Company is also subject to various legal proceedings and claims that have arisen in the ordinary course of business.
-In the opinion of management, the ultimate disposition of these matters, and the matters noted above, will not have a material adverse effect on the Company's results of operations, financial condition or cash flows.
+In the opinion of management, the ultimate disposition of these matters will not have a material adverse effect on the Company's results of operations, financial condition or cash flows.